A Single-Page App

 Find out as we unpack a full-stack app layer by layer!

 “I loved seeing everything working together, and being introduced to Vuex and Axios in action.”
 Christel Trutmann

 “It's a great course and a far more efficient approach for diving into a new topic.”
 Frank Betorina

-Become familiar with the modern landscape of single-page web app development.
+Get confident with modern single-page web app development.

 This tutorial unpacks what it takes to combine a Vue.js frontend with a backend Rails API.
 Along the way we address many common design decisions, including: